suquamish/Nomad-NFS-Volume/README.md

 at a rapid pace.

 The quick overview of what's needed:
-1. a functioning NFS server
+1. a functioning NFS server (plenty of guides on the internet explain how to do this)
-1. an existing Nomad cluster
+1. an existing Nomad cluster (no explaination how to get one running is provided)
-1. a CSI NFS plugin
+1. a CSI NFS plugin (examples show how to obtain and configure this)
-1. a volume definition
+1. a volume definition (examples in this repo explain how to create this)
-1. a job specification that uses the volume
+1. a job specification that uses the volume (examples here show how to configure)

 ## Assumptions
 First, I assume that you're using some linux distribution, but for me, all my **clients** and **servers** are Debian Bullseye (at the time of writing) with Nomad installed using the official HashiCorp repository.
+At the time of writing this example uses Nomad version 1.4.3

 Second, the way I describe some of the configuration changes need to get this example running is impacted because of the distro I chose, and the Nomad